What's Native American Herbalism? - Duke's Materia Tonica

 To summarize the basic modality of Native American herbalism is to understand that the medicinal herb is not fixing nor curing the body.
 Instead, native cultures viewed that the nature of the herb is a part of the nature of the body which requires the herb's energies to restore balance.
 An indigenous medicine man is a healer who would not only ask the questions, "what does the herb do or how does an herb work?", but instead use intuition and seek guidance from spirit to discover where a person is out-of-balance with nature and then select an herb from traditional application and wisdom of the herb's energies to restore balance.

 Colonialization Appropriates Native Remedies for Quackery

-Prior to European colonialization of the Americas, the native cultures had no concept of theoretical herbal medicine and the biochemistry of herbs nor did they have the concepts of considering herbs for treating and diagnosing ambiguous diseases, as with the modern theory of allopathy.
+Prior to European colonialization of the Americas, the native cultures had no concept of theoretical herbal medicine and the biochemistry of herbs nor did they have the concepts of considering herbs for treating, managing, and diagnosing ambiguous diseases, as with the modern theory of allopathy.
 Quacks of the past and present, most commonly allopathic medical doctors, appropriate native medicinal remedies for incorporation into the allopathic medicine system to be used as fraudulent snake-oil pharmaceutical drugs.